stakater/grafana-cloud-ansible-operator/README.md

     It establishes the necessary integrations and secures essential details, including the Alertmanager HTTP URL.

     *In-Cluster Configuration Management:*
-    The operator directly applies configuration changes within the cluster, bypassing the need for `Syncsets`.
+    The operator directly applies configuration changes within the cluster, bypassing the need for `ManifestWork`.
     It ensures the Alertmanager's alert forwarding settings are correctly configured for seamless communication with Grafana OnCall.
 Additionally, it adds option for On call Heartbeat which acts as a monitoring for monitoring systems using Watchdog.

     *Local Secret Management:*